 Training for Animal Users: AALAS Learning Library

-Faculty, postdoctoral associates and graduate students working with live animals under an IACUC protocol must access the AALAS Learning Library for required training.
+All personnel working with live animals under an IACUC protocol must access the AALAS Learning Library for required training.

 - RED System Training: Animal Care and Use Module